goessner/mdmath/readme.md

 You can install the extension directly from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).

+### What is new in **mdmath** 2.3.5 ...
+* KaTeX macros are supported.
+Simply define them by user settings `mdmath.macros`.
+See FAQ's for details.
+* Save corresponding HTML source to the file system.
+The markdown file name is used for this (extension `.html` though).
+The destination folder is the same, which is the default.
+You can change this behavior with help of user setting `mdmath.savePath`.
+* Activate `autosave` feature (default: `false`), so whenever you are saving the markdown file, its corresponding HTML file is also saved (to `mdmath.savePath`).
+Simply set user setting `mdmath.autosave: true` for this.

 ## Features
 Simplify the process of authoring and live previewing markdown documents containing math formulas.
 This extension is a comfortable tool for scientists, engineers and students with markdown as their first choice